What is Altitude Sickness or AMS?

 The science of altitude sickness

-Throughout the troposphere (ie from sea level to an altitude of approximately 10km), the air composition is in fact always the same, namely 20% oxygen and nearly 80% nitrogen.
+Throughout the troposphere (ie from sea level to an altitude of approximately 10km), the air composition is always the same.
+That is say, it is composed of 20% oxygen and nearly 80% nitrogen.

-To put it in more precise terms: atmospheric pressure drops by about tenth for every 1000m of altitude.
+To put it in more precise terms.
+Atmospheric pressure drops by about tenth for every 1000m of altitude.
 Thus the air pressure at the top of Kilimanjaro is approximately 40% of that found at sea level.

 Oxygen and us: the truth

 This can, of course, be seriously detrimental to our health.
 Because oxygen is, after all, pretty essential to our physical well-being.
 All of our vital organs need it, as do our muscles.
 They receive their oxygen via red blood cells, which are loaded with oxygen by our lungs.
 These are then pumped around your body by our heart, delivering oxygen as they go.
 Problems arise at altitude when that most vital of organs, the brain, isn’t getting enough oxygen.
 As a result, it malfunctions.
 And because it’s the body’s central control room, if the brain malfunctions, so does the rest of you.
 The consequence of all this, of course, is often fatal.